 The legal gambling age for individuals residing in New Jersey is 18 years old for all forms of the act, with the exception of casinos, including NJ online casinos, which requires players to be at least 21 years old.

 New Jersey Online Gambling

-In 2014, Betfair followed suit due to the lack of players even after one year in operation which left 888 and WSOP.com who later decided to merge the majority of the two sites’ player pools.
+In 2014, Betfair followed suit due to the lack of players even after one year in operation which left 888 and WSOP.com which later decided to merge the majority of the two sites’ player pools.

-There were also many reports of technological issues with the geolocation software which pinged players to differently locations such as Pennsylvania or New York, making them unable to play.
+There were also many reports of technological issues with the geolocation software which pinged players to different locations such as Pennsylvania or New York, making them unable to play.
 Payment methods were also unforgiving with an abundance of payment rejections and failures.

-This all slowed down the kick-start that was to be expected for New Jersey online poker.
+This all slowed down the kick-start that was to be expected for New Jersey’s online poker.
 Governor Chris Christie boldly predicted beforehand that online gambling would generate the state close to $1 billion revenue yearly, but figures turned out to be around $120 million a year.

-Even after receiving poor performance figures, New Jersey officials did not decide to collaborate with Nevada and Delaware in the the interstate poker compact which would without a doubt have increased online poker room activity exponentially.
+Even after receiving poor performance figures, New Jersey officials did not decide to collaborate with Nevada and Delaware in the interstate poker compact which would without a doubt have increased online poker room activity exponentially.